UCSDFoodReview/UCSDFoodReview/README.md

 **Required Must-have Stories**

-* User can register or login to v\post reviews.
+* User can register or login to post reviews.
 * User can select betwen different dining halls and the view food options from each dining hall.
 * Rating system out of five stars for each dining hall and food item.
 * Food page includes description and price, average rating of food.